Illinois renews its best solar incentive under Climate and Equitable Jobs Act

 There is reason to believe the ABP will continue, because the law requires utilities in the state to procure 5,500,000 RECs from solar projects during 2021, increasing to 24,750,000 per year by 2030.
 The ABP has thus far been the mechanism utilities use to procure those RECs.

 The path to get to the passage of SB 2408 was long and full of complications.
 Groups of people from all backgrounds, from the climate justice movement to organized labor (and even the coal industry) came together, negotiated in good faith, and, with help from some key players in the Illinois state legislature, got the bill done.
 Check out this excellent rundown of the history for more details.

 In addition to 100% clean energy by 2050, the CEJA also does the following:

 The promise of the CEJA cannot be overstated.
 Analysts all over the country agree that Illinois has taken a bold step toward creating a more equitable and effective energy system.
 The work of countless people went into making this bill a reality, and the effects will spread throughout the state in the coming decades.

 If you’re an Illinois homeowner, find out whether you qualify for the Adjustable Block Program or the Solar For All Program, and decide if it’s right for you, financially.
-If you’re a renter in the Land of Lincoln, look into joining a community solar program to make sure your power comes from solar panels.
+If you’re a renter in the Land of Lincoln, look into joining a community solar program.
 Eligible renters and homeowners can also qualify for the Solar For All Program and reduce their energy bills down to half the cost.